kbernou/Notes/LearningGoals.md

 ### Scripting Languages
 * Python
-* Bash (GNU/Linux)
+* Bash
-* Powershell (Windows)
+* Powershell

 ### Misc.
 * Go
 * Ruby
 * TypeScript
-   * While it isn't too far off from JS, it's gaining popularity and familiariy with it would be a boon.
+   * While it isn't too far off from JS, it's gaining popularity and familiariy with it would be a boon. 've also encountered problems in projects at work that would have been circumvented with proper typing.

 ## Serverless/Cloud Infrastructure
 * AWS